Vran29/blog/content/posts/How I Created A Simple Python API For Generating Random Word.md

 draft = false
 [params]
   author = 'Eason Li'
   description = 'How I created a simple Python API for generating random words.
-No node.js required.'
+No node.js required.
+Hosted on pythonanywhere.com for free.'
 +++

 ### Context